cainvommars/mahlzeit3000/README.md

 ##Technical stuff

+* This is a project build for nodeknockout so obiously: the software is build in node.js
+* We used express as app framework
+* Ui is tested in modern browsers, also on mobile.

+##User workflow
 * Fetching all followers when the user logs in for teh first time.
 * Create an event in level DB
 * send invites via twitter DM with personalized links to the event